junxit/us-congress-bills-115/metadata.md

 - 2018-06-25 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5632)
 - 2018-06-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5632)
 - 2018-06-26 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2018-09-26 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment favorably.
+- 2018-12-04 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson with amendments.
+With written report No. 115-413.
+- 2018-12-04 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson with amendments.
+With written report No. 115-413.
+- 2018-12-04 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 717.